I am a Denver-based freelance photojournalist and was a part of the 2025 Pulitzer prize winning Reuters team for investigative reporting.

-I am a Denver-based freelance photojournalist who covers national news stories for Reuters, The Wall Street Journal and The New York Times among others.
+I enjoy covering local and national news stories for a wide range of outlets including Reuters, The New York Times and The Wall Street Journal.
 My pictures have been selected by editors as top picks at The Guardian, NBC, CNN and Reuters and have appeared in publications throughout the world including Rappler, TIME, Al Jazeera, The Washington Post and NPR.

 In addition to editorial photography, I also take on commissioned commercial work from brands such as Apple, Chipotle, The Nature Conservancy and many others.